-Ireland now has some 2,300km of public railways, all 1,600mm (5'3") gauge.
+Ireland now has some 2,300km of public railways, all 1,600mm (5'3") gauge (the distance between the rails).
 Irish Rail (Iarnród Éireann), the state railway system in the Republic has 1,944km, and in Northern Ireland, Northern Ireland Railways operates another 357km.
 Most of the system carries passengers predominantly, and freight traffic is light by international standards.
 Some lines, particularly on the NIR system, carry no freight at all.

 Irish Railway System Map (2015)

 Irish railways were built between 1834, when the Dublin to Dun Laoghaire line opened, and the early years of the 20th century.
 In 1920, both the route length (3,442 miles, 5,540km [Railway Magazine, May 1958]) and the traffic levels carried were at their peak, but competition from road traffic began to make inroads into railway traffic from the 1920s.
 While most of the system was 1,600mm gauge, some lines mostly in rural areas were narrow gauge - 914mm gauge.
 In the north west, County Donegal was almost entirely served by two large narrow gauge systems totalling some 300km.
 In 1923, the Keady - Castleblayney line in Co.
 Armagh was closed after only 10 years open to traffic, and by the early 1930s a number of rural lines had followed into oblivion, mostly in the south and west.